 - An official series of campaigns (the Revelations Cycle) for Steve Jackson Games' In Nomine starts with this trope.
 Lucifer promotes a minor demon to "Demon Prince of Hardcore."

-- This may have been to mirror its french inspiration, In Nomine Satanis / Magna Veritas, which introduced said Demon Prince, Furfur, a while after it original edition.
+- This may have been to mirror its French inspiration, In Nomine Satanis / Magna Veritas, which introduced said Demon Prince, Furfur, a while after its original edition.

 - Delta Green has Charnel Dreams, the house band for NYC's Club Apocalypse.
 The band's lead singer/guitarist is a sorcerer, assassin, and worshiper of Nyarlathotep.
 The rest of the band either also worships dark gods or is willing to go along for the fame.

 - Also, for several editions of Call of Cthulhu, one of the scenarios included in the main book was about a prohibition-era New Orleans jazz musician who'd been gifted a strange trumpet by (of course) Nyarlathotep.
 Said trumpet's music had the power to bring back the dead as violent zombies.